open-voice-interoperability/docs-archived/technical-committee/technical-committee-meeting-notes.md

 * We had a quorum today and approved the Dec.
 16, 2022 Technical Committee meeting notes with a first motion from Mr. Stine, a second motion from Ms. Coleman, and no immediate objections presented.

-### Introductions from two new attendees, Yalim Eristiren and Mert Buyuktuncay, and Umut Yasik, of Sestek.
+### Introductions from three new attendees, Yalim Eristiren and Mert Buyuktuncay, and Umut Yasik, of Sestek.

 ### Review of the agenda, purpose of and expectations for the meeting  -- T. Martens
 * Update by Mr. Stine on planning for 2023